 How Does the Endocannabinoid System Work?

 There are two primary receptors: CB1 and CB2 receptors.
 They are spread out throughout your body, each concentrated in different areas.
 For example, most of the CB1 receptors are in your brain, central nervous system, and organs.
 The other receptor, CB2, is primarily spread throughout the immune system.

 When you experience an internal or external stressor, your endocannabinoid system kicks into action.
 Your spinal cord and the central nervous system immediately send out instructions through neurotransmitters.
 These are the little chemical communicators known as endocannabinoids.
-Some examples of the ones your body naturally produces are anandamide (nicknamed the bliss molecule) and 2-AG (pain, mood, and appetite mediation).
+Some examples of the ones your body naturally produces are anandamide (nicknamed the bliss molecule) and 2-AG.

 Cannabidiol and the Endocannabinoid System

 The fascinating part of the endocannabinoid system is the way cannabinoids like CBD seamlessly work with it.
 We can actually thank the researchers who were examining cannabis for the discovery of the endocannabinoid system.
 Through their research into cannabinoids, they uncovered our body’s network of receptors and chemical communications.